General emergency

 If there is a natural disaster or severe weather:

 Don't wait for official warnings, such as alarms or sirens.
-Once on high ground, check local media.
+If possible, move away from the beach to a higher place and monitor local media.

 Register with the Global Disaster Alert and Coordination System to receive alerts on major disasters.